FreddieRidell/dotfiles/jot/hypercortex-notes.md

 + `onUpdate`
    + intercpets modifications, to block or modify them
    + creates any follow up modifications that need to be made

+## 2018-10-17 hypertask export
+create an `export` command, that (for now) creates a string of commands that can be pasted into a shell to have hypertask re-construct the full state in a new hypercortex needs to sort by score, so that the new cortex has them in the correct modified order, but should get them before filtering, so we can use tasks that are waiting